Connecticut DCF Lawyer

 Finding out you are under investigation by the Connecticut Department of Children and Families (DCF) can often be an intimidating and confusing experience.
 You may wonder exactly what it is you did to cause the investigation, whether or not you should speak to investigators, and what will happen to you and your children.

-Connecticut DCF is responsible for child protection, meaning they must take any signs or reports of abuse seriously and act quickly, often without any prior notice.
-If DCF is investigating you and your family for a domestic violence offense or otherwise, it is important that you retain the services of an experienced Connecticut DCF attorney as soon as possible in order to ensure that your rights are protected.
+The DCF is responsible for child protection, meaning they must take any signs or reports of abuse seriously and act quickly, often without any prior notice.
+If DCF is investigating you and your family for a domestic violence offense or otherwise, it is important that you retain the services of an experienced Connecticut DCF lawyer as soon as possible in order to ensure that your rights are protected.

 What is the Department of Children and Families?